omgitsgb/llamacpp-docker/README.md

 chmod +x setup_llamacpp.sh
 ```

-### 2. Run the Script
+### 2. Run the Setup Script

 ```bash
 ./setup_llamacpp.sh
 ```

-The script performs the following actions:
+The script performs the following:

 1. Checks if `git` is installed, and installs it if missing.
-2. Removes old Docker and Podman packages.
+2. Removes old Docker and Podman remnants.
 3. Installs Docker official packages and prerequisites.
 4. Clones or updates the `llamacpp-docker` repository.
 5. Ensures the `models` folder exists.
-6. Downloads the specified Llama model if it is not already present.
+6. Downloads the specified Llama model if not already present.
 7. Builds the Docker image named `llamacpp-api`.
 8. Stops and removes any existing container named `llamacpp-api`.
 9. Runs a new container named `llamacpp-api` on port 8000.